 More than just messages

-By bringing your messaging services into an app, you also get the opportunity to consolidate all of your communication with parents, including forms, announcements and updates into one place.
+By integrating all of your messaging services into an app, you also get the opportunity to consolidate all of your communication with parents, including forms, announcements and updates into one place.
 Having this central point of contact and information is not only likely to drive higher levels of engagement, it’s also helpful for your admin staff too.
-Mass text messages or announcements no longer need to be duplicated across various platforms, and by using smart forms, you decrease your reliance on paper-based communication too.
-Gone are the days of the dreaded permission slip crumpled up at the bottom of the child’s school bag, never to be seen again!
+They no longer need to duplicate mass text messages or announcements across various platforms, and by using smart forms, you decrease your reliance on paper-based communication too – helping you reduce costs.

 The technology you use is really the first step towards great parental engagement.
 To see a real change, you need the overall strategy to drive it.
 We can help – our team have years of experience delivering integrated solutions into education.
 We don’t just get the tech, we get the policy too.